7 Travel emission factors

 7.3.3 Auckland ferry

-The annual distance travelled by diesel ferries over the 4 quaters was multiplied by an estimated average fuel consumption rate of 4.84 l/km to estimate the diesel used by public transport ferries in Auckland region.6 The diesel used was then multiplied by the diesel emission factor (in Table 3.3) to produce an annual emissions total.
-This total was then divided by the annual passenger kilometres travelled, to produce the final emission factor.
+We multiplying the annual fuel consumption to the diesel emission factor (in Table 3.3) to produce an annual emissions total.
+This total was then divided by the annual passenger kilometres travelled.

 Table 7.20: Ferry data